gboehl/dynare/src/source/the-model-file.rst

 It is possible to construct macro-expressions which can be assigned to macro-variables or used within a macro-directive.
-The expressions are constructed using literals of the four basic types (integers, strings, arrays of strings, arrays of integers), macro-variables names and standard operators.
+The expressions are constructed using literals of five basic types (integers, strings, arrays of strings, arrays of integers, and string functions), macro-variables names and standard operators.

 String literals have to be enclosed between **double** quotes (like